Quantum Chameleons: Quantum force between plates

-Let us consider the case of 3 regions, for which the effective mass $V_J''\equiv m^2(z)$ takes the form \be m^2(z)=m_1^2 \Theta(z<0)+m_2^2 \Theta(0<z<L)+m_3^2 \Theta(L<z)\,.\ee This can be readily used to calculate the chameleon pressure between plates of homogeneous mass density $\rho$, in which case $m_2^2$ is seen as the intrinsic mass and the sources in regions 1, 3 are identified with $M^{-2} J_{1,3}= ( M)^{-2} \, \rho_{1,3}=m^2_{1,3}-m_2^2$.
+where $|z_\infty|$ is near infinity, \textit{i.e.} larger than all other length scales of the problem.
+This model can be readily used to calculate the chameleon pressure between plates of homogeneous mass density $\rho$, in which case $m_2^2$ is seen as the intrinsic mass and the sources in regions 1, 3 are identified with $M^{-2} J_{1,3}= ( M)^{-2} \, \rho_{1,3}=m^2_{1,3}-m_2^2$.